Skjeggy/dataing/2_semester/IKT103/ikt103_asgmnt2.md

 ### nouns
-HomeBrew Coffee machine (system name) cups of coffee (amount - attribute) user (class) filter (class) filter holder (class) coffee grounds (class) receptacle (class) cups of water strainer (amount? - attribute)
+HomeBrew Coffee machine (system name) cups of coffee user filter filter holder coffee grounds receptacle cups of water strainer
 "Brew" button (class)
 The pressure of the evolving steam coffee
 The pot
-extended periods
+extended periods (attribute?)
-warmer plate
+warmer plate (class)
 flow of water
 brewed coffee
 hardware

-heating element for the boiler heating element for the warmer plate sensor for the warmer plate
+heating element for the boiler (class) heating element for the warmer plate (class) sensor for the warmer plate (class)
-A sensor for the boiler
+A sensor for the boiler (class)
-The brew button.
+The brew button. (class)
 brewing cycle
-indicator
+indicator (attribute of brew button)
-A pressure-relief valve
-pressure in the boiler
+A pressure-relief valve (class) pressure in the boiler (attribute?)

-#### Hardware
-Filter, filter holder, receptacle
-Brew button
-cups of coffee (amount - attribute)

-#### User
+### adjectives
+warm
+lights up

 # 2. UML